Deconfounding age effects with fair representation learning when assessing dementia: Models

 \subsection{age-indep-consensus-net}

-This is another extension from the age-indep-simple structure, borrowing an idea from consensus networks \citep{CN2018}, i.e., that agreements between multiple modalities can result in representations that are beneficial for classification.
+This is another extension from the age-indep-simple structure, borrowing an idea from consensus networks \cite{CN2018}, i.e., that agreements between multiple modalities can result in representations beneficial for classification.
 By examining the performance of age-indep-consensus-net, we would like to see whether agreement between multiple modalities of data can be trained to be disentangled from age.

 Similar to age-indep-simple structures, there is also an adversary $A(.)$ and a classifier $C(.)$.
 The interpreter, however, is replaced with several interpreters $I_{1..M}$, each compressing a subset of the input data (``modality'') into a low-dimensional representation.
 The key of age-indep-consensus-network models is that these representations are encouraged to be indistinguishable.
 For simplicity, we randomly divide the input features into three modalities ($M=3$) with equal ($\pm$1) features.
-A discriminator $D(.)$ tries to identify the modality from which the representation comes:
+A discriminator $D(.)$ tries to identify the modality from which the representation comes: $ \hat{m} = D(\mathbf{z}) $.
+The loss functions are set up as: